Using the Device Preset Manager

 Safari | ✗ Not supported |

 If you open the tool in an unsupported browser, a warning banner appears in the toolbar.
-Preset management (saving, loading, editing values) still works, but MIDI output is unavailable.
+Preset management (saving, loading, editing values, groups, colours) still works, but MIDI output is unavailable.

 Thank you!